CookedNick/Watchable/README.md

 # Observable

-A property wrapper type that creates a Foundation `ObservableObject` for one property.
+A property wrapper type that creates an `ObservableObject` for just a single property.

-This can actually have enormous performance benefits due to how SwiftUI recomputes views.
+This can have **enormous performance benefits** due to how SwiftUI recomputes views.

 ## SwiftUI + Performance